QingTian1927/SearTxT-and-Texter/README.md

 ## Usage
 ```
 Usage : /command <required parameters> [optional parameters]
  or   : <any string of characters> (SearTxT only)

-Examples : /ls
+Ex    : /ls
         /ls 4 -s or /ls 4 --script
         /t -h    or /t --half
 ```

 ### General Commands